iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today-part-2.md

 However..
 When it comes to cascade layers there is a problem, and it’s quite a big one.
 When using them to full extent they are completely breaking for browsers that don’t support them.
 There is no graceful downgrade here and that could potentially be a big issue.
 Thankfully, we can use [this polyfill for postCSS](https://www.npmjs.com/package/@csstools/postcss-cascade-layers) in case you need to support older browsers.
 Later on when more people have updated to versions that support these layers, we can just remove the polyfill and see our full layers in action in our built CSS.

 The polyfill will of course just rebuild your CSS to a version without cascade layers and this is how it works: It looks for any layer @-rules and records the order in which the layer is defined.
 The most specific selector gets remembered as well and with those two elements in place it will determine the specificity adjustments for each layer before it transforms the CSS.
-It will create some “fake extra specificity” and add meaningless :not() pseudos to make it all work.
+It will create some “fake extra specificity” by adding meaningless :not() pseudos to make it all work.
 Not the prettiest output, but it works perfectly.

 ```css
 div {